ovh/terraform-provider-ovh/website/docs/d/me_installation_template.html.markdown

 The following attributes are exported:

 * `available_languages`: List of all language available for this template.
-* `beta`: This distribution is new and, although tested and functional, may still display odd behaviour.
+Deprecated, will be removed in next release.
 * `bit_format`: This template bit format (32 or 64).
 * `category`: Category of this template (informative only). (basic, customer, hosting, other, readyToUse, virtualisation).
 * `customization`:
   * `custom_hostname`: Set up the server using the provided hostname instead of the default hostname.
   * `post_installation_script_link`: Indicate the URL where your postinstall customisation script is located.
   * `post_installation_script_return`: indicate the string returned by your postinstall customisation script on successful execution.
 Advice: your script should return a unique validation string in case of succes.
 A good example is 'loh1Xee7eo OK OK OK UGh8Ang1Gu'.
-  * `rating`: (DEPRECATED) Rating.
     * `ssh_key_name`: Name of the ssh key that should be installed.
 Password login will be disabled.
+Deprecated, will be removed in next release, use userMetada instead.
 * `default_language`: The default language of this template.
-* `deprecated`: is this distribution deprecated.
+Deprecated, will be removed in next release.
 * `description`: information about this template.
 * `distribution`: the distribution this template is based on.
 * `family`: this template family type (bsd,linux,solaris,windows).
 * `hard_raid_configuration`: This distribution supports hardware raid configuration through the OVHcloud API.
 * `filesystems`: Filesystems available (btrfs,ext3,ext4,ntfs,reiserfs,swap,ufs,xfs,zfs).
-* `last_modification`: Date of last modification of the base image.
 * `partition_scheme`:
   * `name`: name of this partitioning scheme.
   * `priority`: on a reinstall, if a partitioning scheme is not specified, the one with the higher priority will be used by default, among all the compatible partitioning schemes (given the underlying hardware specifications).